 In cases where it is found that an application is sufficiently disclosed according to Art.
-5 only in respect of a part of the claimed subject-matter, it may be appropriate for the examiner to first invite the applicant to provide informal the search carried clarification before GL/PCT-EPO B-VIII, 3.3-3.6).
+5 only in respect of a part of the claimed subject-matter, it may be appropriate for the examiner to first invite the applicant to provide informal clarification before the search is carried out (see GL/PCT-EPO B-VIII, 3.3-3.6).